About Yoga Therapy

 Yoga is founded on the basic principle that intelligent practice can positively influence the direction of change within these human dimensions, which are distinct from an individual’s unchanging nature or spirit.
 The practices of yoga traditionally include, but are not limited to, asana, pranayama, meditation, mantra, chanting, mudra, ritual, and a disciplined lifestyle.

-Yoga therapy is the appropriate application of these teachings and practices in a therapeutic context in order to support a consistent yoga practice that will increase self-awareness and engage the client/student’s energy in the direction of desired goals.
+Yoga therapy is the appropriate application of these teachings and practices in a therapeutic context in order to support optimal health.
+Yoga therapy will assist clients to increase self-awareness and engage the client's energy in the direction of desired wellness goals.

 The goals of yoga therapy include eliminating, reducing, or managing symptoms that cause suffering; improving function; helping to prevent the occurrence or reoccurrence of underlying causes of illness; and moving toward improved health and wellbeing.
 Yoga therapy also helps clients/students change their relationship to and identification with their condition.